 Massachusetts dentist offers Cerec for a convenient way to comfortable restore teeth

 As a biological dentist, every aspect of Advanced Dental Practices is built with maintaining or improving your oral health.
-Dr. Palioca and his team have helped generations of families lead happier, healthier lives courtesy of a practice designed to focus on:
+Dr. Rawat and his team have helped generations of families lead happier, healthier lives courtesy of a practice designed to focus on:

 - Biocompatible materials that don’t harm existing tissues

 - Conservative procedures

 Dr. Rawat uses modern technology to deliver preventive and restorative treatments that are safe, minimally-invasive, and add to your whole-body wellness while improving your oral health.

 CEREC stands for “Chairside Economical Restoration of Esthetic Ceramics.”
 CEREC is the high-tech way to replicate natural tooth structure that has been damaged due to decay, disease, or other trauma.
 By creating new tooth structure from safe, metal- and mercury-free materials; such as porcelain, Dr. Rawat will rebuild your tooth and restore it proper function and a natural appearance.